 “The power of the paper is quantifying [scaling effects], and putting it into . . . a serious scientific framework,” says Geoffrey West, a theoretical physicist, former president of SFI, and SFI's Distinguished Shannan Professor of Complexity.

-West and co-author Chris Kempes, a professor at SFI, have previously examined how scaling laws dictate tree height, animal sleep, bacteria, and even cities.
+West and co-author Chris Kempes, a resident professor at SFI, have previously examined how scaling laws dictate tree height, animal sleep, bacteria, and even cities.
 Scaling effects govern all aspects of organisms (and organism-like entities such as cities) from their metabolism and growth to their longevity.
 Large mammals, for example, use energy more efficiently than their smaller counterparts because the vascular system scales sublinearly: the bigger they are, the less the infrastructure to circulate blood costs.

-To tackle the question of scaling in higher education, the SFI team, which included Ryan Taylor and Xiaofan Liang, two undergraduates and co-first authors, divided institutions into categories, such as for-profit colleges, community colleges, private research universities, and public research universities.
+To tackle the question of scaling in higher education, the SFI team, which included Ryan Taylor and Xiaofan Liang, undergraduates and co-first authors, divided institutions into categories, such as for-profit colleges, community colleges, private research universities, and public research universities.
 They found that institutions were optimized for their function.
 For instance, in accordance with their goal to offer an affordable education to students, community colleges were very efficient; as they grew in size, tuition decreased and faculty salaries grew less.
 The largest community colleges spent less than half as much per student as the smallest ones did.